-There are three skill areas of training: Clinical Procedures, Laboratory Procedures, and Administrative Procedures.
+The three key skill areas of training include: Clinical Procedures, Laboratory Procedures, and Administrative Procedures.

 There are several other medical related courses and a liberal arts component, which will enhance your education.
-There are 45 credits in the CUW Medical Assistant program.
-There is a five week practicum experience where the student works full-time in a Medical Office.
-Successful completion of the practicum experience is required for graduation from the program.

 The CUW Medical Assistant program incorporates Christian Values and Ethics that are important in the healthcare field.